thommesZip/react-forms-boilerplate/readme.md

 Form and Fields are composable, just like if you would build form HTML and you can easily create new Field types.

 ## The goal...
-... is to have a consistent way of creating, handling and styling forms throughout the entire application with no effort.
+... is to have a consistent way of creating, handling and styling forms throughout the entire application with no effort, especially for applications with tons of forms.

+It is basically <a href="https://formik.org/docs/api/formik" target="_blank">Formik</a> & <a href="https://github.com/jquense/yup" target="_blank">Yup</a> in wrapper to create consistent HTML around the fields plus some additional features I often use.
 Of course this is highly opinionated, but that´s what makes it easy to use.

 ### It does the following things: